-Handling a Whole Life Insurance Policy When Applying for Medicaid
+How are Whole Life Insurance Policies Treated When Applying for Medicaid?

 Can a whole life insurance policy owned by a current recipient of Medicaid benefits be transferred or borrowed against in order to avoid becoming ineligible for benefits?